Anti-Inflammatory Diet Plan →

 Units Scale

-• ⅓ cup extra virgin olive oil
+• ⅓ cup light olive oil

-• 1 tsp minced garlic
+• 1 teaspoon minced garlic

-• 1 cup chopped white onion
+• 1 cup chopped onion

 • 1 cup water

-• 2–3 tablespoon fresh orange juice
+• 2 to 3 Tablespoons fresh orange juice

-• 1 tsp. maple syrup (optional)
+• 1 teaspoon maple syrup (optional)

 • 1 cup whole black olives

-• 1 lb. green beans, trimmed
+• 1 lb green beans, trimmed

-• Kosher salt to taste
+• Kosher salt, to taste

-• freshly ground black pepper, to taste
+• Freshly ground black pepper, to taste

-• 2 tbsp. fresh thyme
+• 2 Tablespoons fresh thyme

-• fresh orange slices
+• Fresh orange slices

 Instructions

-3. Add your green beans, kosher salt, pepper, balsamic vinegar, and ½ cup more of purified water.
+4. Add the green beans, kosher salt, black pepper, balsamic vinegar, and ½ cup more of purified water.
+Cover and reduce heat to medium until green beans are tender or about 18 to 22 minutes.

-6. Garnish with fresh thyme, orange slices, and toasted pine nuts before serving.
+7. Garnish with fresh thyme, orange slices, and toasted pine nuts before serving.

 Notes

-Estimated Nutrition per serving with the braised sauce:
+Estimated Nutrition per serving with the braised sauce.

 • Prep Time: 10 minutes